 All Didasko courses consist of a number of mini-lectures in video format.
 Video lengths are between 8 and 12 minutes.
-Each video is followed by exercises such as a simple quiz, reflection questions, and an online discussion forum.
+Each mini-lecture is followed by exercises such as a simple quiz, reflection questions, class discussion guides, and an online discussion forum.
 You can watch any video as many times as you like.
 Someone made this comment:

 I liked the variety of teaching methods used (video, reading, links) and that each was fairly short so ask to make it easy to go through when one just has short periods free.
 The transcript of each video is also helpful.
 The clear explanation of the two programs, redemption and kingdom, was good.

 While our courses can be done individually, the ideal is to gather a group and do the courses together.
 Each mini-lecture has suggestions for class discussions.
 This is ideal for missionary teams on the field as well as church cell groups.

 If you do a course as a group, we recommend you appoint someone to be the group facilitator.
 The facilitator does not need to be an expert on the subject matter; they can learn along with the group they coordinate.

 If English is not your native language, you can choose another language and follow the transcript on the right side of the video.
 There are currently twenty languages available to choose from.